Set up your environment

 direnv

-by adding the following lines to your~/.bashrc
+by adding the following lines to your~/.zshrc

 cd